 Each year group have a fluency focus.
-Currently, in early years and KS1 we follow the NCETM Mastering Number project and in KS2 there is a structured programme for learning times tables facts.
+Currently, in early years and KS1 we follow the NCETM Mastering Number project and in KS2 there is a structured programme for learning times tables facts, including Mastering Number in Year 4 and Year 5.